 There has been noise in the US public sector about a strong federal (Feds) interest in ERP applications.
 This, coupled with the Feds customary huge purchasing appetite for goods and services ranging from consulting to purchasing military devices and components, building, many businesses that have previously competed only in the commercial sector are tempted to feed the Feds.
 However, the Feds' peculiar and idiosyncratic regulatory requirements provide high barriers to entry, and novice companies that are not already offering the functionality for the sector will likely not be able to tap the recent surge in Defense and other federal markets.

-its own intranet or renting it via an application service provider (ASP).
-Further, the leading ERP vendors have incorporated CRM, SCM, e-procurement and business intelligence (analytic) modules by developing them in-house, by acquisition or through strategic partnerships with the best-of-breed vendors.
-Therefore, agencies should benefit from aligning back-office systems with CRM, e-government, business intelligence and Internet technologies as part of the overall plan, instead of managing it as multiple s
+its own intranet or renting it via a hosting or application service provider (ASP).
+Further, the leading ERP vendors have incorporated customer relationship management (CRM), SCM, e-procurement, business intelligence (BI) or analytic and many other extended-ERP modules by developing them in-house, by acquisition or through strategic partnerships with the best-of-breed vendors.
+Therefore, agencies should benefit from aligning back-office systems with CRM, e-government, BI, Internet technologies and so on,